m4theus4ndr4de/regression-rossmann/README.md

 <h3>The tools that were created:</h3>

-<p align="justify"><b>Machine Learning Regression Model: </b>Using the dataset from <a href="https://www.kaggle.com/competitions/rossmann-store-sales/data" target="_blank">Kaggle</a>, a machine learning regression model was created to be use for future predictions.</p>The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/store_sales_prediction.ipynb" target="_blank">here</a>.</p>
+<p align="justify"><b>Machine Learning Regression Model: </b>Using the dataset from <a href="https://www.kaggle.com/competitions/rossmann-store-sales/data" target="_blank">Kaggle</a>, a machine learning regression model was created to be used for future predictions.</p> The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/store_sales_prediction.ipynb" target="_blank">here</a>.</p>

 <p align="justify"><b>Flask Prediction API: </b>The model is available on the Streamlit Cloud and can be acessible by an API created using Flask.
 The API source code is available <a href="https://github.com/m4theus4ndr4de/regression-rossmann/blob/main/webapp/handler.py" target="_blank">here</a>.</p>